Jerry Maguire: Cast

 Cameron Crowe originally wrote the screenplay for Tom Hanks.
-Crowe took so long to write the screenplay that by the time the film was ready to be made, he thought Hanks was too old to play the part.
+Crowe took so long to write the screenplay that by the time the film was ready to be made, Hanks turned down the role as he was more interested in directing That Thing You Do!.
 Woody Harrelson was offered the role but turned it down.
 Rod Tidwell was partially modeled after Charley Taylor.

-Janet Jackson auditioned and was initially accepted for the role of Marcee Tidwell, though it later went to Regina King, who previously co-starred in Janet Jackson's debut film Poetic Justice.
+Janet Jackson auditioned and was initially accepted for the role of Marcee Tidwell, though it later went to Regina King, who previously co-starred in Jackson's debut film Poetic Justice.
 Jackson is referenced twice in the film, with a Janet poster seen hanging in Teepee's room and Cuba Gooding Jr.'s character Rod Tidwell asking "What Have You Done for Me Lately?", paying homage to Jackson's hit of the same name.

 Artie Lange filmed a scene for the movie but it was edited out of the final cut.

-Patricia Arquette, Kate Beckinsale, Bridget Fonda, Winona Ryder, Marisa Tomei, Cameron Diaz, Uma Thurman and Jennifer Lopez were all considered for the part of Dorothy.
+Patricia Arquette, Kate Beckinsale, Bridget Fonda, Winona Ryder, Marisa Tomei, Cameron Diaz, Gwyneth Paltrow, Uma Thurman and Jennifer Lopez were all considered for the part of Dorothy.
 Mira Sorvino was also considered for Dorothy but the producers would not meet her quote.
 The producers also considered Janeane Garofalo for the role of Dorothy but she was deemed too old for the part.
 Connie Britton auditioned for the role of Dorothy, and the choice was narrowed down to Zellweger and Britton, with Zellweger winning the part.
 Damon Wayans and Mykelti Williamson were considered for the role of Rod Tidwell.
 Jamie Foxx unsuccessfully auditioned for the role of Rod Tidwell.
 Diane Lane was considered for the role of Avery Bishop; however, the role was eventually given to Kelly Preston.
 Billy Wilder was considered for the part of Jerry's mentor Dicky Fox.